 The City of Cuyahoga Falls Announces the New Energy Efficiency Program

-The City of Cuyahoga Falls has launched its new Energy Efficiency Program for Cuyahoga Falls Electric System customers with an August 1, 2014 kick-off date!
+The City of Cuyahoga Falls is proud to launch its new Energy Efficiency Program for Cuyahoga Falls Electric System customers on August 1, 2014!
 The new Energy Efficiency Program takes the place of the former Efficiency Smart programs with newer program features tailored for the customers of the Cuyahoga Falls Electric System!

 Over 125 Years of Dedicated Service to the City of Cuyahoga Falls!